Best document scanner: Wireless, handheld, and portable scanning for your home office

 Scans documents of a variety of shapes and thicknesses, including receipts and business cards.
 Amazon

-The Fujitsu ScanSnap is designed to scan a wide array of double-sided documents quickly while sorting them in the cloud.
+The Fujitsu ScanSnap is designed to scan a wide array of double-sided papers quickly while sorting them in the cloud.
 Great for the office, this scanner allows for the creation of profiles of multiple users so that scanned files will be sent to the appropriate location and organized by an individual’s presets.
 It also comes with a one-year subscription to Adobe Acrobat so that your scanned files will be automatically turned into searchable PDF files.
 Could you ask for more convenience?

 Do you need a sheet feeder on the scanner?

 These days, there are plenty of apps that let you scan an image or document right from your phone.
-But when you have to scan a mass of documents, you’re going to want to be able to walk away and let the machine get the job done without your help.
+But when you have to scan a mass of files, you’re going to want to be able to walk away and let the machine get the job done without your help.
 In this case, an automatic document feeder is the hardware you need.
 Make sure your feeder can hold a reasonable number of pages relative to your workload so that you won’t have to return to the machine before the job is done.

 Best document scanner with a feeder: Xerox DocuMate 3125 Duplex Document Scanner